 68% Report feeling "often" or "always" alone and having difficulty connecting with other people.

 Do you experience repetitive and all-or-nothing thinking?
 Are you afraid of making mistakes?
-Do you have difficulties connecting with others, being in touch with your feelings, communicating your needs or saying "no"?
+Do you have difficulties connecting with others, identifying your feelings, communicating your needs, or saying "no?"

 IS IT STILL AFFECTING YOU TODAY?